But first — swimmers will find this video very beneficial…

 There is one last thing I’d keep in mind here, and this has more to do with your overall health than the amount of fat you’ll lose.

-If you can find a salt water pool than use it.
+If you can find a salt water pool then use it.
 Most all swimming pools you use at health clubs are heavily chlorinated.
 These chemical are terrible for your skin and body.
 A salt water pool has many health benefits and is just another way you can enhance your health when swimming to lose weight.

 Just food for thought guys.

 I can tell you, that swimming to lose weight is one of the primary exercises I recommend.
-I have personally used it to burn loads of fat and it just make me feel good.
+I have personally used it to burn loads of fat and it just makes me feel good.

 But remember, as I indicated above – the intensity that you do it has dramatic impacts on how your body reacts.
 Generally speaking – the higher the intensity (the equivalent of sprinting) the more fat you’re going to lose.
 It’s all about that muscle contraction.
 (Those are the trucks I wear at the gym when I hit the pool.
 Nothing special!)